Collector

 /* Collector field */ void (list[FailMessage] fmgs) reports;

-See Reporting for a description of FailMessage
+See Reporting for a description of FailMessage.

-the execution of the current calculator or requirement is immediately terminated.
+If one of the messages is error the execution of the current calculator or requirement is immediately terminated.

 Add Path